8ff/firescrew/README.md

 **Stay Updated**: For the latest updates and news, please consider following [8ffChief on Twitter](http://twitter.com/8ffChief).
 Stay connected and be the first to know about new features, releases, and more!

+## Recent Changes
+### Release 2023-08-14

+#### What's Changed
+- **Remove all use of GOCV CGO in favor of pure go**: This will allow for easier cross compilation,faster builds and significant performance improvements
+- **Build docker container to support Linux/Windows/MacOS - AMD64/ARM64**: This will allow for easier deployment
+- **Add support for EdgeTPU Coral TPU**: This will allow for faster and more accurate detection
+- **Remove support for native MobileNET model via GOCV**: This will allow for easier cross compilation,faster builds, models like YOLO and EdgeTPU Coral TPU have shown much better performance and lower resource usage

 ## Roadmap